Passivation (chemistry): Aluminium

-Carbon
+Iron

-In carbon quantum dot (CQD) technology, CQDs are small carbon nanoparticles (less than 10 nm in size) with some form of surface passivation.
+Because of its widespread use, iron has attracted much attention.
+Rust is an example of a non-adherent oxide coating that is not passivating.

-Ferrous materials
+Other ferrous materials

 Tempering colors are produced when steel is heated and a thin film of iron oxide forms on the surface.
 The color indicates the temperature the steel reached, which made this one of the earliest practical uses of thin-film interference.

 Ferrous materials, including steel, may be somewhat protected by promoting oxidation ("rust") and then converting the oxidation to a metalophosphate by using phosphoric acid and add further protection by surface coating.
 As the uncoated surface is water-soluble, a preferred method is to form manganese or zinc compounds by a process commonly known as parkerizing or phosphate conversion.
-Older, less effective but chemically similar electrochemical conversion coatings included black oxidizing, historically known as bluing or browning.
+Older, less-effective but chemically-similar electrochemical conversion coatings included black oxidizing, historically known as bluing or browning.
 Ordinary steel forms a passivating layer in alkali environments, as reinforcing bar does in concrete.

 Stainless steel

 The fitting on the left has not been passivated, the fitting on the right has been passivated.

 Stainless steels are corrosion-resistant, but they are not completely impervious to rusting.
 One common mode of corrosion in corrosion-resistant steels is when small spots on the surface begin to rust because grain boundaries or embedded bits of foreign matter (such as grinding swarf) allow water molecules to oxidize some of the iron in those spots despite the alloying chromium.
 This is called rouging.
 Some grades of stainless steel are especially resistant to rouging; parts made from them may therefore forgo any passivation step, depending on engineering decisions.

 Common among all of the different specifications and types are the following steps: Prior to passivation, the object must be cleaned of any contaminants and generally must undergo a validating test to prove that the surface is 'clean.'
 The object is then placed in an acidic passivating bath that meets the temperature and chemical requirements of the method and type specified between customer and vendor.
 While nitric acid is commonly used as a passivating acid for stainless steel, citric acid is gaining in popularity as it is far less dangerous to handle, less toxic, and biodegradable, making disposal less of a challenge.
-Passivating temperatures can range from ambient to 60 °C, while minimum passivation times are usually 20 to 30 minutes.
+Passivating temperatures can range from ambient to 60 degrees C, or 140 degrees F, while minimum passivation times are usually 20 to 30 minutes.
 After passivation, the parts are neutralized using a bath of aqueous sodium hydroxide, then rinsed with clean water and dried.
 The passive surface is validated using humidity, elevated temperature, a rusting agent (salt spray), or some combination of the three.
 The passivation process removes exogenous iron, creates/restores a passive oxide layer that prevents further oxidation (rust), and cleans the parts of dirt, scale, or other welding-generated compounds (e.g. oxides).